vrchatapi/vrchatapi.github.io/UserAPI/Login.md

 [`Current User object`](Objects/User.md?id=current-user-object)

-The endpoint also returns an auth cookie that can be used until the socket is disconnected from the web server
+The endpoint also returns an auth cookie that can be used until the socket is disconnected from the web server It's recommended to use the auth cookie, as each request without an auth cookie will count towards a "session" count.
+You can run out of sessions and your account will be rate limited.